You have no items in your shopping cart.

 The History of I.T.E.
 Low Voltage Circuit Breakers

-The inverse time element as the heart of the series overcurrent trip device is the heart of the first of many lines of air circuit breakers produced by ITE, curiously all of whose model numbers started with the letter “K”.
+The inverse time element is the heart of the first of many lines of air circuit breakers produced by ITE.
+The Company produced several lines over the decade, all of whose model numbers curiously started with the letter “K”.
+These include the following ITE lines.

 Slate Back Breakers